 - Create systems that help you follow up.
-A million things happen a day and it's easy to forget one student's concern.
+A million things happen daily, and it's easy to forget one student's concern.

-- Class circles at the end of the day or end of the week.
-Have student circle up for the last 20 minutes on Friday afternoon.
+- Class circles at the end of the day or week.
+Have students circle up for the last 20 minutes on Friday afternoon.
 Have a topic to give it structure and allow for time to share concerns or ask questions.
-This is a good bookend to morning meetings.
+This is an excellent bookend to morning meetings.

 - When a student comes with a concern, give them an IOU slip.
-You can owe them a longer conversation when there is time.
+You can owe them a more extended conversation when there is time.

-- Make sure students follow-up with each other when they hurt feelings or if they just wanted to say something.
+- Make sure students follow up with each other when they hurt feelings or if they want to say something.
 The best thing you can do is give them the language and process to have these conversations.

-- Recognize when students use strategies, persevere on challenging tasks, or try when they are unsure.
+- Recognize when students use strategies, persevere on challenging tasks, or try when unsure.

 - Make reflection a regular part of the learning process.
-I like to use reflection sheets, but also complement that with Brag Sheets to help students look at their positive choices.
+You can use reflection sheets and complement them with Brag Sheets to help students look at their positive choices.